 Q.2.
 Name the substance which on treatment with chlorine yields bleaching powder?

 Q.3.
 Name the sodium compound which is used for softening hard water.

 Ans.
 Washing soda (Na2CO3.10H2O)

 Ans.
-When sodium hydrogen carbonate is heated then sodium carbonate and water are formed along with the evolution of carbon dioxide gas.
+When sodium hydrogen carbonate is heated, then sodium carbonate and water are formed along with carbon dioxide gas evolution.

 Q.5.
 Write an equation to show the reaction between Plaster of Paris and water.

 Q.1.
 A solution turns red litmus blue, its pH is likely to be

 Solution. pH = 10, bases turn red litmus blue, and their pH is more than 7.